alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+  DNS Request:

+>- When you type a URL, such as “https://www.google.com," your browser needs to know the IP address of the destination server.
+>- Your browser sends a DNS query to a DNS server.
+>- This server could be provided by your Internet Service Provider (ISP)
+>- or a public DNS service like Google’s 8.8.8.8.
+>- The DNS server looks up the IP address associated with “www.google.com"
+>- in its database and returns it to your browser.
+>- If the IP is not in its cache, it may perform a recursive search
+>- through the DNS hierarchy until it finds the IP address.

+>- .
+More about DNS and how it works , in the link How DNS works.
+What connects websites to IP addresses?
+>- whit more interesting photos and simplified terms and motion gifs

 ARP process